Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Introduction

 and

 In this context, $\uh$ represents a function defined within the interior of each element, whereas $\uhath$ pertains to a function specified on the mesh's skeleton.
-The mesh-specific term $h_K$ denotes the diameter of a simplex $K$ in the mesh.
 The term $\CRlifting$ refers to a lifting operator that maps piecewise constant functions into piecewise linear functions within the Crouzeix-Raviart space, detailed further in Section \ref{subsec:CRLifting}. $\uhataverage$ is a piecewise constant function representing the average of $\uhath$ across each face of the mesh.
 Additional details on this are provided in Section \ref{sec:poincare}, while a comprehensive explanation of all other relevant notations is provided in Section \ref{subsec:notation}.

 Moreover, we develop analogues of the trace inequalities, from \eqref{eq:classical_trace1} to \eqref{eq:classical_trace2}, for any pair of piecewise polynomial functions $(\uh,\uhath)\in\Xhk$:

 and